-We have identified a material matter in relation to [sXX of Act/Regulation XX that the procedures and controls regarding RSE bank accounts and other assets were not completed and effective throughout the specified period [date] to [date].
-This has the effect of the RSE not meeting the [conditions imposed under sXX of Act/Regulation XX] and being non-compliant in this regard.
+We have identified a material matter in relation to [sXX of Act/Regulation XX] with regard to that the procedures and controls regarding ABC'sRSE bank accounts and other assets were not completed and effective throughout the specified period [date] to [date].
+This has the effect of ABC the RSE not meeting the [conditions imposed under sXX of Act/Regulation XX] and being non-compliant in this regard.